-The Director-General also expressed his appreciation to the governments of Belgium, Germany, Italy, the Netherlands, Switzerland, and the United States of America, for their substantial support for the Initial Inspector Training programme.
+The Director-General also expressed his appreciation to the governments of Belgium, France, the Netherlands, Serbia, and the United States of America, for providing substantial support for the Initial Inspector Training programme.

-The new group of inspectors features both geographic distribution and gender balance.
-The OPCW remains committed to achieving gender balance in the workplace and recruiting the best experts in every field to meet future challenges while pursuing its vision of a world free of chemical weapons.
+The new group of inspectors features both geographic and gender diversity.
+The OPCW is recruiting the best experts in every field to meet future challenges while pursuing its vision of a world free of chemical weapons.

 As the implementing body for the Chemical Weapons Convention, the OPCW, with its 193 Member States, oversees the global endeavour to permanently eliminate chemical weapons.
 Since the Convention’s entry into force in 1997, it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.

 Over 98% of all declared chemical weapon stockpiles have been destroyed under OPCW verification.
 For its extensive efforts in eliminating chemical weapons, the OPCW received the 2013 Nobel Peace Prize.